1839 Martinique earthquake: Impact

 The morning of January 11 in Martinique was disrupted by three instances of violent shaking which varied in duration from 30 seconds to two minutes.
 The earthquake was felt throughout the Lesser Antilles but the most serious damage was on the island of Martinique.
 At Fort Royal, the entire city was near totally destroyed.
 Of the 800 buildings, only 50 to 60 were still safe for occupancy, with 600 completely collapsed and the other 200 partially destroyed.
 Hotels, a theater, artillery barracks, hospital, and official buildings were among the infrastructures destroyed.
 The earthquake also damaged the aqueduct which supplies the city with water.
 Heaps of rubble up to three meters high was left in the quake's aftermath.
 The devastation was great due to the city being built on marshlands rather than on a stable rocky base.

 Other cities saw serious destruction but not as severe like in Fort Royal.
 An area in Saint-Pierre was heavily affected where all but two or three houses were left standing.
-In other parts of the island, churches and stone construction collapsed in the quake.
-About 300 to 4,000 people died from the earthquake, this was because officials had not counted the number of slaves killed to avoid compensation requests by their owners.
+In other parts of the island, churches and stone construction collapsed.
+About 300 to 4,000 people died from the earthquake; the death toll varied because officials had not counted the number of slaves killed to avoid compensation requests by their owners.

 Like the earthquake which occurred in 1843, no tsunami was generated.